-There are, however, some additional reasons for SBA.
-For example, it reduces dependence on the results of one-off examinations, which may not always provide the most reliable indication of the actual abilities of candidates.
-Assessments based on student performance over an extended period of time and developed by those who know the students best - their subject teachers - are more reliable.
+There are, however, some additional reasons for SBA in History.
+For example, it reduces dependence on the results of public examinations, which may not always provide the most reliable indication of the actual abilities of candidates.
+Assessments based on student performance over an extended period of time and developed by those who know the students best - their subject teachers - provides a more reliable assessment of each student.

 Another reason for including SBA is to promote a positive "backwash effect" on students, teachers and school staff.
-Within History, SBA can serve to motivate students by requiring them to engage in meaningful activities; and for teachers, it can reinforce curriculum aims and good teaching practice, and provide structure and significance to an activity in which they are already involved on a daily basis, namely assessing their own students.
+Within History, SBA can serve to motivate students by requiring them to engage in meaningful activities; and for teachers, it can reinforce curriculum aims and good teaching practice, and provide structure and significance to an activity they are in any case involved in on a daily basis, namely assessing their own students.

-As noted in Table 5.2, the SBA component will be a two-task assignment (see below) in the form of a mini-research study related to candidates' selected elective.
+The SBA component will be a two-task assignment (see below) in the form of a mini-research study related to candidates' selected elective.
 Each of the three electives will focus on a specific approach to the study of history (see Chapter 2, section 2.2.2 for details).
 While the Compulsory Part aims at equipping students with basic historical knowledge and skills, the Elective Part provides flexibility and encourages them to focus on an aspect of 20th century history relevant to their needs, interests and ability levels.
-Students are to complete their mini-research studies in a step-by-step manner: designing a topic, collecting relevant data, analysing them, drawing conclusions, and presenting their findings verbally and in study reports.
+Students are to complete their mini-research studies in a step-by-step manner: designing a topic, collecting relevant data, analysing them, drawing conclusions, and presenting their findings in study reports.
 These studies not only reinforce students' ability to interpret and organise historical sources (skills that can be tested by prevailing examination methods) but also stimulate their interest in historical enquiry, as well as their imagination and empathetic thinking - aspects that cannot be assessed in written examinations.